3D printer in operation — these machines could be banned under proposed legislation in WA, CA, NY, and CO

 3D Printer

-Legislators in Washington, California, and New York are pushing bills that would require surveillance software on every 3D printer, ban machines that aren't on a government-approved list, and criminalize modifying your own hardware.
+Legislators in Washington, California, New York, and Colorado are pushing bills that would require surveillance software on every 3D printer, ban machines that aren't on a government-approved list, criminalize modifying your own hardware, and even make possessing digital design files a felony.
 This affects every maker, educator, and small business in the country.

 The Bills

-Five bills across three states are currently being considered.
+Seven bills across four states are currently being considered.
 Here is what each one proposes.

 StateBillWhat It Does

-WAHB 2321Requires "blocking features" that can't be defeated by users
+WAHB 2321Requires "blocking features" that can't be defeated by users→ Keep an eye on it

 NYA2228Extends mandate to 3D printers, CNC mills, "subtractive manufacturing"